-Please exclusively use the form found on our website.

-Complete all fields and mark the internship as mandatory.
-The original certificate must be dated, signed and stamped by the registrar's office.
+Please exclusively use the form linked on our website.Complete all fields and mark the internship as mandatory.
+The original document must be dated, signed and stamped by the registrar's office.

-9. Initial Fee
+10. Initial Application Fee

 Every student is required to pay an initial application fee of USD 50.
 The initial fee is payable through PayPal: